Koszul complexes and relative homological algebra of functors over posets: Introduction

-The idea of approximating persistence modules by objects in a chosen collection appears in \cite{AENY2019}.
-In this work, the authors approximate persistence modules in a Grothendieck group generated by interval modules, without resorting to homological algebra methods.
-For homological algebra results for persistence modules over more general posets, we can look at \cite{BM2021} and \cite{Miller2020}.
+The idea of approximating persistence modules by objects in a chosen collection appears in \cite{kim2021generalized,AENY2019,BOO2021,AENY2023,BBH2022}.
+In \cite{kim2021generalized}, without relying on homological algebra, approximations in terms of the intervals in the poset are shown to yield a generalization of rank functions, an invariant of persistence modules.
+In \cite{AENY2019}, the authors approximate persistence modules in a Grothendieck group generated by interval modules (called spread modules in \cite{BBH2022} and in our work, see \ref{S:SpreadModules}) using quiver representation theory without resorting to homological algebra methods.
+Decompositions of rank functions into linear combinations of rank functions of simpler modules, such as rectangles and lower hooks, are explained in~\cite{BOO2021}.
+Importantly, one such decomposition (called minimal rank decomposition) is defined via relative homological algebra of persistence modules with respect to the collection of lower hooks, which we consider in \ref{E:LowerHooks}.
+In \cite{AENY2023}, relative homological algebra with respect to interval modules is studied using the language of representations of finite dimensional algebras.
+For homological algebra results for persistence modules over more general posets, we can also look at \cite{BM2021} and \cite{Miller2020}.
 In the former, the authors prove various standard homological algebra results for persistence modules, with a focus on the one-parameter case (where the poset is the real line).
 In the latter, the author studies presentations of persistence modules, with focus on infinite posets, and concludes with a Hilbert syzygy-type theorem.
-Decompositions of rank functions, which are an invariant of persistence modules, into linear combinations of rank functions of simpler modules, such as rectangles and lower hooks, are explained in~\cite{BOO2021}, where resolutions relative to lower hooks are also studied.
-The authors of \cite{BBH2021} present another way of obtaining relative projective resolutions from standard projective resolutions by considering modules over the ring $\text{End}(\bigoplus \mathcal{P})^\op$ and finding a resolution of $\hom(-, M)$.
-This gives an automatic correspondence of exact structures, but there is no reason for the standard projective resolution of $\hom(-, M)$ to be more easily computed than the relative projective resolution of $M$.
+The authors of \cite{BBH2022} present a way of obtaining relative projective resolutions from standard projective resolutions by considering modules over the ring $\text{End}(\bigoplus \mathcal{P})^\op$ and finding a resolution of $\hom(\bigoplus \mathcal{P}, M)$.
+This gives an automatic correspondence of exact structures, but there is no reason for the standard projective resolution of $\hom(\bigoplus \mathcal{P}, M)$ to be more easily computed than the relative projective resolution of $M$.

-Our original motivation was to find a homological interpretation of the approximations presented in these articles that would allow for effective computations of the associated numerical invariants.